JnyJny/JnyJny.github.io/content/2018/10/20/howto-meetup.md

 of this myself.
 It's pretty easy to click a button and say "Yeah, I'm kinda interested in that".
 Re-iterating my introverted tendencies, it's hard for me to work against personal inertia and show up to a meeting.
-And the little voice that whispers *"they won't like your"* or *"you're not a real programmer"* or *"your socks aren't alphabetized yet"*.
+And the little voice that whispers *"they won't like you"* or *"you're not a real programmer"* or *"your socks aren't alphabetized yet"*.
 Two of those three thoughts really ocurred to me.